AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Filter example 1](assets/filter-1.png)
 -->

-**Scenario 4: Searching for PDF file type with keyword 'classic car' in it.
+**Scenario 4: Searching for PDF file type with the keyword 'classic car' in it.
 We are looking for unpublished assets.**

-To search for the above requirement, type classic car in the search bar.
-Then go to filters > File type > Documents > Word Processing > PDF to search for PDF files.
+To search for the above requirement, type `classic car` in the search bar.
+Then go to Filters > File type > Documents > Word Processing > PDF to search for PDF files.
 Then select status > publish > unpublished.

 ![Filter example 2](assets/filter-2.png)